Excitement is in the air as Las Vegas prepares to welcome a strong lineup of new hotels in the near future.

 Fontainebleau to Finally Open as The Drew

 The 63-story Fontainebleau has long been the most glaring eyesore on the Strip.
 The hotel was nearly finished when the Great Recession put a halt to its grand opening — and fell into bankruptcy in 2009.
 The property was short sold twice before landing in the hands of Steve Witkoff in 2017.
 The New York investor is teaming up with Marriott International to rename the 4,000-room tower The Drew in honor of his late son.
-Renewed work on the property got underway in early 2018 with plans to open in 2020, although word is spreading about potential delays.
+Renewed work on the property got underway in early 2018 with plans to open in 2020, although that date was pushed back to 2022, possibly due in part to smoke damage from an arson incident in 2018.
 When it’s all said and done, The Drew will include a 500,000-square-foot convention center and incorporate Marriot’s next-generation brand Edition.

 Resort World Slowly Moves Along